 There are two things to pay attention to with cocoa powder:

 - Ideally, it is degreased too

 Intermittent Fasting: Coffee With Cinnamon

-Cinnamon is okay as an addition.
+Cinnamon is okay as an additive.
 Moreover, it is a proven remedy against appetite and cravings.
 Therefore, it is welcome in our coffee during intermittent fasting.

 Furthermore, cinnamon can even help to reduce insulin resistance.
-For example, the one you get after lack of sleep.
+For example, the one you get due to lack of sleep.